-A.1. - This code applies to devices used for the measurement of water; generally applicable to, but not limited to, utilities type meters installed in homes or business establishments and meters installed in batching systems.

-A.2. - This code does not apply to water meters mounted on vehicle tanks (for which see Sec.
-3.30; Code for Liquid-Measuring Devices).
+- A.1.
+This code applies to devices used for the measurement of water; generally applicable to, but not limited to, utilities type meters installed in homes or business establishments and meters installed in batching systems. - A.2.
+This code does not apply to water meters mounted on vehicle tanks (for which see Sec.
+3.30; Code for Liquid-Measuring Devices). - A.3.
+See also Sec.
+1.14; General Code requirements.